Whangaparāoa College

 • Learners are to wear black, flat-heeled, covered/closed in shoes only.

-• Shoes must be entirely black, with no white or coloured soles or white or coloured logos, and must sit below the ankle.
+• Shoes must be entirely black, with no coloured soles or coloured logos, and sit below the ankle.

 • No sandals of any type or Crocs are to be worn.